 Alex is the Associate Artistic Director of Corkscrew Theater Festival, a summer festival that provides early-career artists with a high level of production support while reducing barriers to entry.
 Assistant director credits: Side Show (Broadway, Kennedy Center), School of Rock (Broadway), and film projects directed by Bill Condon (The Good Liar, upcoming).

-In addition to directing, Alex is a writer, a sometimes-performer, an occasional lyricist, an amateur dramaturge, an erstwhile casting director, and an enthusiastic (if untrained) choreographer.
-Alex studied English Literature and American Studies at Columbia University.
-SDC Associate.
-Resume
+An SDC Associate Member, Alex has developed and directed work at La MaMa, Cherry Lane Theatre, Irondale Center, Feinstein’s/54 Below, The Tank, NYCFringe, Rochester Fringe Festival, and more.
+In addition to directing and writing, Alex is a sometimes-performer, an occasional lyricist, an amateur dramaturg, an erstwhile casting director, and an enthusiastic (if untrained) choreographer.
+He studied American Studies and English Literature at Columbia University.

 2020-2021: Through New Ohio Theatre/IRT’s two-year Archive Residency, Alex will develop and premiere the musical A Burning Church (co-director and co-book writer with Zhailon Levingston; music by Nehemiah Luckett).
 First public showing in New Oho’s Ice Factory Festival, July 2020.

 Summer 2019: Corkscrew Theater Festival returned with expanded programming, including a workshop production series (in which Alex workshopped his participatory fitness class play Walt Whitman BodyJolt).
 Read about it at corkscrewfestival.org.